 An associate degree in nursing (ADN) requires more training than an LPN, and therefore it requires two years of study to acquire.
 ADN grads can immediately begin work as resident nurses (RNs) at hospitals or other medical centers, assisting doctors with tasks such as administering medicine, monitoring recovery, and educating patients and families on treatments and after-care.
 RNs earn on average $15,000 more in salary than LPNs, and they are able to climb the career ladder to even better positions with more prestige and pay.

 Perhaps the most sought-after degree by hospitals, the Bachelor of Science in Nursing (BSN) is a four-year program obtained from an accredited university.
+There are also 15-month fast track nursing programs at gmercyu.edu for people who already have their bachelor’s degree in another subject.
 Those eager to become leaders amongst nursing staff should strongly consider enrolling in a BSN program, which trains students to administer medical care as well as manage nursing staff and provide health education.
 Nurses with BSNs have a wide variety of career opportunities, including working in hospitals, public health clinics, or colleges and universities as nurse educators.
 Plus, such highly educated nurses can expect to earn slightly more than ADN-holders in any position.

 Nursing is an excellent career because even those who desire to start right away can return to school to improve their education background and career possibilities.
 LPN-to-ADN programs help students begin working as nurses right away while continuing their education to access better positions in the future.
 Typically, these programs require additional courses that delve into the theory of nursing, which adds complexity to the bare-bones LPN degree program and helps prepare nurses for work as RNs.